Tnellie/demo/README.txt

 Adding more demo text.

-Added even more text this time on a branch.
+I hope this isn't much of a problem.